8 Things You Should Know to Choose Your Perfect China Trip

 Most tours will stop in Beijing (home to the Summer Palace, pictured), Shanghai, Suzhou, Hangzhou and Wuxi.
 (One of our favourite packages from Nexus Holidays includes visits to each of these cities, with flights and tours.)
 Beyond that, though, the destinations of individual trips can vary dramatically.
 Some itineraries look similar but make different stops within a particular region.
 If you are interested in seeing specific sites, review itineraries carefully to find one that matches your interests.

 4) Look Into Longer Trips or Extensions

-Some of China’s top tourist draws — such as the terra-cotta army discovered in 1974 — may not be part of a basic tour itinerary.
-For example, to see the impressive collection of 8,000 sculptures (built to protect China’s first emperor, Qin Shi Huang), you’ll have to go to Xi’an, a city about 1,000 kilometres southwest of Beijing.
+Some of China's top tourist draws -- such as the terra-cotta army discovered in 1974 -- may not be part of a basic tour itinerary.
+For example, to see the impressive collection of 8,000 sculptures (built to protect China’s first emperor, Qin Shi Huang), you'll have to go to Xi’an, a city about 1,000 kilometres southwest of Beijing.
 Want to go?
-Look for a longer trip that includes time in Xi’an, like this nine-night trip from Compass Holidays.
+Look for a longer trip that includes time in Xi’an, like a nine-night trip from Compass Holidays.
 Alternatively, many companies offer a range of extensions so you can add must-see sights and additional days to the trip of your choice.
 Be sure to consider the cost of different options when making your final decision.
 More expensive packages with a robust itinerary could end up being less expensive than a budget trip with optional extensions.

 5) Understand Hotel Locations